 This product from Heavy Sports is not adjustable and much like the IronMind, each level of grip strength comes as a separate product.
 But the good news with the Heavy Sports product is that it comes in a set so you don’t have to buy each level of difficulty one at a time.
-You have your choice of a set of six which includes all levels, 50-pound pounds to 350 pounds, in 50 pound increments.
+You have your choice of a set of six which includes all levels, 50-pound pounds to 350 pounds, in 50-pound increments.
 Or you have a choice between four different sets of three products.
 For example, the first set of three is for 100, 150, and 200 pounds.
 The second is for 150, 200, and 250 pounds.
 And so on.
-When choosing which set to get, if you go for one of the sets of three, it is probably best to choose the one that starts out with your current highest possible level so that you will be able to work up two more levels from there.
+When choosing which set to get, if you go for one of the sets of three, it is probably best to choose the one that starts out with your current highest possible level so that you will be able to work up to two more levels from there.
 If you choose one that starts out a level above where you are, you might have trouble getting started.

 Heavy Sports markets this product as having non-slip handles, and they do admit that the rough surface is going to be tough on your hands, but that calluses will form and the problem will go away.
-If you want rough, tough hands as well as strong forearm strength, then this feature will not be deterring to you.
+If you want rough, tough hands as well as strong forearm strength, then this feature will not be deterred to you.
 But if the idea of sore, scraped up hands does not appeal to you, then some of the other products on this list that have comfortable grips will be a better bet.

 The Heavy Sports might seem a bit expensive, but it is sold in sets, and when you divide the price by the number of products you get in the set, you will find that the price per product is relatively low.
 This is a good, simple product and very much worth the price.

-Despite fewer level options, the Heavy Sports provides convenience.
+Despite fewer level options, Heavy Sports provides convenience.
 It is a good option for intermediate or advanced users who are ready to start out at a higher level and who aren’t afraid to grow some serious calluses.